dan-niles/dan-niles/README.md

 ## Hey there! 👋

-I'm Dan, a Software Engineer at WSO2, currently part of the Integration AI team.
+I'm Dan, a Software Engineer at WSO2, currently part of the Integration team.

 ### Connect with me: